langfordG/react-chord-diagram/README.md

 - type: `object`

-Custom style object applied to the root of diagram.
+Custom styles applied to the root of diagram.

 example:

         {
             font: '10px sans-serif'
         }

+### className

+- type: `string`

+Custom class name applied to the root of the diagram.

 ### outerRadius